hCG Tumor Marker

 Can urine be tested instead of blood?

 If hCG is elevated in the blood, then it will be elevated in the urine, but the results are not interchangeable.
-Blood is the preferred sample for this type of testing.
+Blood is the preferred sample for tumor testing.

 Can gestational trophoblastic disease (GTD) be prevented?

 No. Other than to avoid becoming pregnant, GTD is not preventable since GTD is associated with pregnancy.
 However, since it is rare, most women will never have the condition.
 Since GTD can be detected soon after conception in most cases and successfully treated, it is rarely considered a significant cause to avoid pregnancy.

 Can I have a normal pregnancy after having GTD?